Tanmay-901/test-case-generator/README.md

  - Generate test cases again and again for the given constraints with single click.

 ## 🏗️ Change constraints
- - Directly go to the constraints screen to make a quick change in constraints
+ - Directly go to the constraints screen to make a quick change in constraints or leave them with default values / recommended constraints for better evaluation
 <p align="center">
         <img src="./public/readme/Output_screen.png" alt="landing" />
 </p>